Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Failure and Detection

 \begin{proof} Let $k$ denote the boundary depth of $\mathcal P$, i.e.\ the minimal filtration index at which at least one axiom of Algebraic Phase Theory fails functorially.

-Each axiom of Algebraic Phase Theory governs a distinct and logically independent structural property of a phase.
-Consequently, failure of the axioms can be detected independently, and at each filtration depth one may ask which axioms continue to hold functorially.
+Each axiom of Algebraic Phase Theory governs a structurally distinct property of a phase.
+Consequently, failure of the axioms can be detected separately, and at each filtration depth one may ask which axioms continue to hold functorially.

 By minimality of the boundary depth, all axioms hold functorially at depths $i<k$, and at least one axiom fails at depth $k$.
 Moreover, no axiom can fail at a depth strictly smaller than $k$.
 If multiple axioms fail, the boundary depth is determined by the minimal depth at which any axiom fails.